 4. How is misdemeanor probation different than felony probation?

-For instance, in most misdemeanor cases the judge does not request a “probation report” from the county probation department.
-An exception is misdemeanor cases involving sex crimes in California.8
+Unlike in felony cases, judges in most misdemeanor cases do not request a “probation report” from the county probation department.7 An exception is misdemeanor cases involving sex crimes in California.8

 Another difference is that there is no “misdemeanor probation officer.”
 Instead, you go back to court every now and then to report to a judge on your progress.